forsbergapp/app_portfolio/README.md

 	User get swedish text messages and ui is in swedish and can see other languages in the timetable.
 	User choose to display both transliteration and translation in the timetable.
 	User change the arabic timetable to show numbersystem deva and display second calendar on timetable.
-	User can create pixel perfect PDF with any Unicode character incuding emojis and custom fonts according to theme chosen.
-	User can preview any past or future timetable date period in Gregorian or Hijri and can save to PDF or print.
+	User can preview any past or future timetable date period in Gregorian or Hijri and can print.
-	User copies encoded PDF url (to secure privacy) in settings for day, month and year timetable to be shared.
+	User copies encoded url (to secure privacy) in settings for day, month and year timetable to be shared.

 	4.App 3 - Presentation app